edraj/dmart/frontend/src/routes/docs/Attachments.md

 And for the file attachments, which are media and data_asset you can use the /managed/resource_with_payload API. it accepts three inputs

-request_record file, consists of the record data, example
+request_record file, consists of the record data, example:

 ```
 {